German leaders approve new COVID curbs for unvaccinated | DW | 02.12.2021

-Acting German Chancellor Angela Merkel and Chancellor-designate Olaf Scholz held talks on Thursday with state leaders to agree new measures to curb a dramatic spike in coronavirus cases.
+Acting German Chancellor Angela Merkel and Chancellor-designate Olaf Scholzspoke with state leaders and agreed on new measures to curb a dramatic spike in coronavirus cases.

-Unvaccinated people are to be barred from access to almost all businesses, except for grocery stores and pharmacies, as leaders seek to avoid a return to a wider lockdown.
+Unvaccinated people are to be barred from accessing almost all businesses, except for grocery stores and pharmacies, as Merkel joined Scholz in backing mandatory vaccines.

 What are the new restrictions?